-Subscribers must protect their private keys according to the latest approved version of the Guidelines on Private Key Protection12.
+Subscribers must protect their private keys according to the latest approved version of the Guidelines on Private Key Protection13.

-Subscribers must not use their RCauth Pilot ICA certificate if they engage in activities incompatible with the scope, purpose and policy as described in this document, or if the use of their RCauth Pilot ICA certificate would in any way harm, be defamatory, cause injury, or be detrimental to the reputation, safe operation or good standing of the RCauth Pilot ICA or the DCA Service, or if the use would result in liability (financial or otherwise) of Nikhef, SURF, or any individual involved in the operation of the DCA Service.
+Subscribers must not use their RCauth Pilot-ICA certificate if they engage in activities incompatible with the scope, purpose and policy as described in this document, or if the use of their RCauth Pilot-ICA certificate would in any way harm, be defamatory, cause injury, or be detrimental to the reputation, safe operation or good standing of the RCauth Pilot-ICA or the DCA-Service, or if the use would result in liability (financial or otherwise) of any of the the Operating Partners, of Nikhef, SURF, or any individual involved in the operation of the-DCA-Service.